shubhamksk/sql-data-warehouse-analytics-project/README.md

 The data architecture for this project follows Medallion Architecture **Bronze**, **Silver**, and **Gold** layers:
 ![Data Architecture](docs/data_architecture.png)

 1. **Bronze Layer**: Stores raw data as-is from the source systems.
-Data is ingested in a batch process and retains its original form to serve as a source of truth.
+Data is ingested from CSV Files into SQL Server Database.
-2. **Silver Layer**: Contains cleaned, standardized, and enriched data.
-This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
+2. **Silver Layer**: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
-3. **Gold Layer**: Houses business-ready data modeled into a star schema.
-This layer integrates business logic and transformations required for reporting and analytics.
+3. **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.

 ---